-Australian Privacy Principle 11 - Security of personal information modification or disclosure.
+Australian Privacy Principle 11 - Security of personal information

+The RTO must ensure that personal information is protected from misuse, interference and loss from unauthorised access, modification or disclosure.
 To ensure this, all data is collected and stored on the student management system with limited access to authorised personnel only.